portkey-cloud/portkey/README.md

  * support other backends than AWS Lambda
  * S3 buckets as Clojure references?
  * Track methods usage and narrow the deps graphs (bonus: remove unused methods from classes)
+ * Once a fn is mounted we can automatically update it each time it or one of its direct or indirect deps change!
+ * Add support for ring handlers

 ## Requirements